44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by Hannah Leigh Photography

-If you love the look of a rustic lantern, but you don't want it to look stale, refresh the setup with flowers.
+If you love the look of a rustic lantern, but you don't want it to feel stale, refresh the setup with flowers.
 Adding white blooms with a smidge of purple, like A. Griffin Events did here, will animate any design.

 Revel in Rose Gold